Balakrishnudu: Cast

+Production

 Filming

 The filming began on 31 March 2017, a year after the script was given a green signal.
 Producers Nandamuri Sri Vinod and Musunuru Vamsi Krishna, who also happen to be director Mallela Pavan’s childhood friends, are producing the movie on their banner Saraschandrikaa Visionary Motion Pictures in collaboration with Maya Bazar Movies of B. Mahendra Babu.
 The major part of the movie was shot in different locations of Hyderabad while the songs were shot in Bergen and Oslo in Norway.
-With a total number of shoot days being 53, the film is in its post-production stage.
+With a total number of shoot days being around 50, the film was in its post-production stage.